-Plasmas with thermal ion dilution have been explored in several tokamaks, for example, in ASDEX Upgrade, HL-2A and KSTAR with NBI.
-ASDEX Upgrade showed fully suppressed turbulent transport in the plasma core, leading to formation of ion-ITB5, wherein high temperatures of -20 keV were obtained.
-Turbulent transport driven by ITG was suppressed in such conditions, but a minimum dilution level of ~30% is necessary to achieve complete stabilization.
-The thermal ion dilution by fast ions also triggered ion-ITB formation in HL-2A10.
+Plasmas with thermal ion dilution have been explored in several tokamaks, for example in ASDEX Upgrade, HL-2A, and KSTAR with NBI.
+ASDEX Upgrade showed fully suppressed turbulent transport in the plasma core, leading to formation of ion-ITB6, where high temperatures of \sim 20 keV were obtained.
+Turbulent transport driven by ITG was suppressed in such conditions, but a minimum dilution level of \sim 30% is necessary to achieve complete stabilization.
+The thermal ion dilution by fast ions also triggered ion-ITB formation in HL-2A11.

-Further investigation occurred in KSTAR, wherein the FIRE mode was also obtained under conditions of high fast-ion dilution.
+Further investigation occurred in KSTAR, where the FIRE mode was also obtained under conditions of high fast-ion dilution.
 An ion-ITB was obtained with >30% fast-ion dilution and suppressed ITG-driven energy transport.
-Unlike the results obtained in ASDEX Upgrade, FIRE mode could be sustained for a long duration, up to 50 s, and was achieved under $T_i \approx T_e$, with a high fraction of fast ions persisting3, demonstrating that this plasma regime is suitable for sustained operation.
-In nonlinear gyrokinetic simulations, the reduced thermal ion density and density gradient owing to dilution is the dominant cause of improvement in confinement^{3,34}.
+Unlike the results obtained in ASDEX Upgrade, FIRE mode could be sustained for a long duration, up to 50 s, and was achieved under $T_i \approx T_e$, with a high fraction of fast ions persisting^{3,5}, demonstrating that this plasma regime is suitable for sustained operation.
+In nonlinear gyrokinetic simulations, the reduced thermal ion density and density gradient due to dilution is the dominant cause of improvement in confinement^{3,35}.
 In particular, the effect of the inverted thermal ion density gradient was outstanding.
-In addition, the high fraction of fast ions can lead to both ZF being generated much more readily, even at a low amplitude of drift wave turbulence38, as well as to a greatly reduced turbulence saturation level, which could reduce transport44.
-Quasi-local nonlinear gyrokinetic simulations indicate the changes in ZF velocity and associated shearing rate owing to the presence of fast ions33 (Fig. 3).
-Although this change is smaller than that seen in a case of dilution-induced ITG mode linear growth rate33, a more thorough physical assessment should involve a self-consistent nonlinear analysis of the ZF-drift wave system, as discussed in the section 'Thermal ion dilution and change in thermal ion density gradient', rather than a rule of thumb based on linear growth rates and shearing rate.
+In addition, the high fraction of fast ions can lead to both ZF being generated much more readily, even at a low amplitude of drift wave turbulence39, as well as to a greatly reduced turbulence saturation level, which could reduce transport45.
+Ouasi-local nonlinear gyrokinetic simulations indicate the changes in ZF velocity and associated shearing rate due to the presence of fast ions (Fig. 3)34.
+Although this change is smaller than that seen in a case of dilution-induced ITG mode linear growth rate34, a more thorough physical assessment should involve a self-consistent nonlinear analysis of the ZF-drift wave system, as discussed in the section on thermal ion dilution, rather than a rule of thumb based on linear growth rates and shearing rate.